cyscale/cyscale.com/src/markdown/blog/2022-12-05-cloud-security-and-compliance-a-guide-for-your-cloud-infrastructure.md

 Some key configurations you can make to ensure a strong [IAM policy](https://cyscale.com/blog/iam-best-practices-from-aws-azure-gcp/) are:

 * Enable Multi-Factor Authentication (MFA),
-* Implement The Principle of Least Privilege,
+* Implement The Principle of Least Privilege for access control,
 * Ensure continuous logging and monitoring,
 * Rotate credentials and keys regularly, and others.